nhutchison/PSIPro/README.md

 ## Version History

+    * Version 0.99 - 9th April 2020
+        * Fixed the Command line setting for per pattern timeout that was added yesterday
+            * Timings over 32 seconds did not work
+            * To set the pattern as "always On" Set the timing parameter to 256 which will
+            * run the pattern for 16 hours - I'll call that good enough for always on!

- *  Version 0.98 - 8th April
+    *  Version 0.98 - 8th April 2020
        *  Added the ability for each sequence to run for a given time.
            * Rather than try to set the time a pattern runs for by setting the loops, you can
            * specify the total time the pattern should run for.
 To disable the total run time
            * and use a set number of loops, set the run time parameter to 0.
        *  Added the ability to set the command duration in seconds via the command.
            * This only applies to T commands.
            * Send the command using 0Tx|y where |y is optional.  y is in seconds.

     *  Version 0.97 - 7th April 2020
         *  Added ability to set Disco Ball and VU Meter on Indefinately.